Laughing kookaburra: Call

 The name "laughing kookaburra" refers to the bird's "laugh", which it uses to establish territory among family groups.
 It can be heard at any time of day, but most frequently at dawn and dusk.

 This species possesses a tracheo-bronchial syrinx, which creates two sources of vibrations so it can produce two frequencies at the same time with multiple harmonics.
 The laughing kookaburras call is made through a complex sound production system, by forcing air from the lungs into the bronchial tubes.
-While the structure for producing calls is present from an early age, the kookaburra’s song is a learned behavior.
+While the structure for producing calls is present from an early age, the kookaburra's song is a learned behavior.
 The breeding pair within a riot of kookaburra teach the fledglings to produce the signature laughing call after the young have left the nest.
 The adult male will sing a short portion of the call while the offspring mimics this call, usually unsuccessfully.
 The singing lessons tend to last two weeks before the fledgling can properly sing and take part in crepuscular choral songs.
 Once mastered, the young can join in crepuscular chorus songs that aid in establishing territory.

 One bird starts with a low, hiccuping chuckle, then throws its head back in raucous laughter: often several others join in.
 If a rival tribe is within earshot and replies, the whole family soon gathers to fill the bush with ringing laughter.
 The laughing chorus has 5 variable elements: 1.
 "Kooa"; 2.
 "Cackle"; 3.
 "Rolling", a rapidly repeated "oo-oo-oo"; 4.
 Loud "Ha-ha"; followed by 5.
 Male's call of "Go-go" or female's call of "Gurgle".
 Hearing kookaburras in full voice is one of the more extraordinary experiences of the Australian bush, something even locals cannot ignore; some visitors, unless forewarned, may find their calls startling.

 Those calls are produced to attract/guard mates, establish and maintain the social hierarchy, and declare and defend a territory, as their calls are more often correlated with aggressiveness.
-Calls are utilized as neighbor/kin recognition to exhibit that groups are still inhabiting a territory.
+Calls are utilized as neighbour/kin recognition to exhibit that groups are still inhabiting a territory.
 These calls also demonstrate to receivers that highly coordinated groups are of better quality and health.
 Acoustic communication between laughing kookaburras increases 2–3 months before the breeding season, September to January, because male aggression also increases.

 The duetting call requires higher levels of cooperation within the group.
-The coordination of calls amongst kookaburras has been hypothesized to strengthen the main long-term pair bond and may have evolved as a mechanism to solidify the group’s bonds since it is energetically costly to learn a new song.
-Neighboring groups exhibit degrees of cooperation as well since chorus songs between neighbors are delivered without any overlap, alternating between groups.
+The coordination of calls amongst kookaburras has been hypothesized to strengthen the main long-term pair bond and may have evolved as a mechanism to solidify the group's bonds since it is energetically costly to learn a new song.
+Neighbouring groups exhibit degrees of cooperation as well since chorus songs between neighbours are delivered without any overlap, alternating between groups.